yuriydobr/hello-karta/PITCHME.md

 Note:

+- Architect decouple systems.
   - Independently releasable changes
   - tight coupling == big-bang risky releases.
 - Technical decision to deploy != the business decision
-  - Continously deploy + Dark releases and feature toggles
+  - Dark releases and feature toggles = Continously deploy
 - 10s of lines of code == easier root cause analysis + service restoration
-- Failures are inevitable, rapid service restoration
+- Failures are inevitable, move towards rapid service restoration
 - -
 - Details
 - Architect our systems so that we can release individual changes independently, tight coupling will lead to big-bang risky releases.